 Q: What is the AWS Free Tier?

 The AWS Free Tier provides customers the ability to explore and try out AWS services free of charge up to specified limits for each service.
 The Free Tier is comprised of three different types of offerings, a 12-month Free Tier, an Always Free offer, and short term trials.
-Services with a 12-month Free Tier allow customers to use the product for free up to specified limits for one year from the date the account was created.
+Services with a 12-month Free Tier allow customers to use the product for free up to specified limits for one year from the date the account was activated.
 Services with an Always Free offer allow customers to use the product for free up to specified limits as long as they are an AWS customer.
 Services with a short term trial are free to use for a specified period of time or up to a one-time limit depending on the service selected.
 Details on the limits and services provided for free are detailed in each card on the Free Tier page.
 If your application use exceeds the free tier limits, you simply pay standard, pay-as-you-go service rates (see each service page for full pricing details).
 Restrictions apply; see offer terms for more details.

 Q: When does the AWS Free Tier expire?

-Services with a 12-month Free Tier allow customers to use the product for free up to specified limits for one year from the date the account was created.
+Services with a 12-month Free Tier allow customers to use the product for free up to specified limits for one year from the date the account was activated.
 Services with an Always Free offer allow you to use the product for free up to specified limits as long as you have a valid AWS account.
 Services with a short term trial are free to use for a specified period of time or up to a one-time limit depending on the service selected.
 When your free tier expires or if your application use exceeds the free tier limits, you simply pay standard, pay-as-you-go service rates (see each service page for full pricing details).
 Restrictions apply; see offer terms for more details.

 Q: What do I need to do to qualify for the AWS Free Tier?